What is Hybrid Agile?

 Time Management Methodology

-The following section is intended to provide a methodology to allow you to incrementally improve your time management skills.
+The following section is intended to provide a time mnagent methodology to allow you to incrementally improve your time management skills.
 As all the tools in this book, you will use the basic tool and shape it to your own specific requirements.
 The more you practice it, the better you will get.
 The following simple steps are suggested as a basis to develop your own system.
 Practice this religiously for six weeks and you will not go back to your old ways.
 I promise!

 Weekly sort out and de-clutter